-With the monies received from our raffles, we have supported some great causes over the years, from the California Four Wheel Drive Association (Cal4Wheel) to the GARY SINISE FOUNDATION, Wounded Warriors, and Children’s Hospital of Orange County.
-This year, we have chosen a truly worthy cause, the VET HUNTERS PROJECT.
+With the monies received from our raffles, we have supported some great causes over the years, from the California Four Wheel Drive Association (Cal4Wheel) to the GARY SINISE FOUNDATION, Wounded Warriors, Children’s Hospital of Orange County and Donate Life America.

 Fritz will lead us on a trip back to Barstow.
 Getting off at Barstow Rd., we will head to Mojave River Valley Museum.
 Arrangements are in the works to get a docent to give us a personal tour. :"The Mojave River Valley Museum is dedicated to the preservation and promotion of the scientific, historical and cultural heritage of the Mojave River Valley".
 Starting in 1964, they have a great collection of knowledge which provides an interesting history of the Barstow area.
 Covering the period before the arrival of Father Garces in 1776, through those pioneers, miners, railroad and present day space program.
 The Museum has local papers back as far as 1911 to over 20,000 photos of the area.
 This is a fun, fact-filled adventure.

 Next, we head down (north) Barstow Road to visit the Desert Discovery Center, 'DDC'.
 "The Desert Discovery Center (DDC) is surrounded by 12 acres of public land located in the heart of Barstow, California.
 The mission of the DDC is to develop and implement a comprehensive formal and informal education center with programs focusing on the natural, cultural, and historic resources associated with the Mojave Desert."
 The 'Old Woman Springs Meteorite' is on display.